wudi1906/generative_agents_new/README.md

 - `--ui <True|None|False>`: Whether to run the UI or run the simulation headless (no UI).
 There are two different headless modes: "None" runs in pure headless mode (no browser needed), whereas "False" runs in Chrome's builtin headless mode (needs [headless-chrome](https://developer.chrome.com/blog/headless-chrome) installed).
 Prefer "None" over "False" in normal cases.
 - `-p <PORT>`: The port to run the simulation on.
 - `--browser_path <BROWSER-PATH>`: The path to the UI in the browser.
+- `--load_history <HISTORY-FILE>`: (Optional) Load an agent history file.
+Start path with "./" to make it relative to the project root, otherwise it's interpreted as relative to the maze assets folder (`environment/frontend_server/static_dirs/assets/`).

 Example:
 ```bash